 Upon the occurrence of an automatic suspension, the President of the Medical Staff or authorized designee shall notify the CMO and the Chief to provide alternative coverage for the suspended APP’s patients.
 The suspended APP shall confer with the substitute APP to the extent necessary to safeguard and continue the care of the patient.

-If an APP fails to come into the compliance necessary to lift an automatic suspension within 6 months, the APP shall be considered to have voluntarily resigned their clinical privileges.The MSEC retains the right to suspend or terminate any or all of the privileges or functions of any category of APP, for any of the reasons in A. above, without recourse on the part of such person or others to the review and hearing process of these Medical Staff Bylaws, except as provided below:
+If an APP fails to come into the compliance necessary to lift an automatic suspension within 6 months or if the APP fails to come into the compliance prior to the time necessary to approve their reappointment, the APP shall be considered to have voluntarily resigned their clinical privileges.The MSEC retains the right to suspend or terminate any or all of the privileges or functions of any category of APP, for any of the reasons in A. above, without recourse on the part of such person or others to the review and hearing process of these Medical Staff Bylaws, except as provided below:

 APPs whose privileges are terminated, suspended, or restricted shall be told the reasons for such action and, if they so request, shall be entitled to have a meeting with the MSEC or, if designated, the Credentials Committee to present their position on the matter.